Season Summary: 1982

 Two field umpires were used in all matches across both the home-and-away season and finals in Division 2 starting from this season.
 This change had been made in Division 1 in 1981.
 To coincide with the change in umpires, the voting system for the J. J. Liston Trophy and the J. Field Medal were both changed in 1982.
 Under the new system, the two field umpires conferred after the game, and awarded one set of votes to the best three players on the ground on a 3–2–1 basis.

 The Club had three Presidents during the 1982 calendar year, as Jeff Bird stepped in to replace Junior Jackson who resigned due to ill-health mid-season.
 As the financial difficulties referred to below beset the Club at season's end, the coach from 1979-81, Merv Hobbs, then took over the role.
 Les Goding and Graham Oborne were appointed secretary and treasurer, respectively.
-New captain-coach Rod Oborne, formerly of Richmond and Collingwood and cousin of Club vice-president, Graham Oborne, was joined at Williamstown by Mark Fotheringham, the Yarraville full-forward who had kicked 357 goals in 73 games since 1978, along with former Eagles teammate and 1980 Field Medallist, Kevin 'Shark' Sait, who had spent 1981 with Footscray, future captain, Liston Medallist and premiership player, Brett McTaggart from Spotswood, Alun Owen from Altona City and future president Greg Swann, who joined from South Melbourne.
+New captain-coach Rod Oborne, formerly of Richmond and Collingwood and cousin of Club senior vice-president, Graham Oborne, was joined at Williamstown by Mark Fotheringham, the Yarraville full-forward who had kicked 357 goals in 73 games since 1978, along with former Eagles teammate and 1980 Field Medallist, Kevin 'Shark' Sait, who had spent 1981 with Footscray, future captain, Liston Medallist and premiership player, Brett McTaggart from Spotswood, Alun Owen from Altona City and future president Greg Swann, who joined after 42 games with South Melbourne Seconds.
 While success in first division was desired, it was not as important as in previous years because the VFA had decided, amongst the various other changes instigated in 1981, to dispense with the automatic promotion/relegation system to give the four clubs that had been promoted the chance to settle.
 The Club also became incorporated in this season.